gregoryalbertt/gregoryalbertt.github.io/README.txt

-# Website for SOLARTECH, a solar energy company
+# Website for SOLARTECHS, a solar energy company

 Used on this website: